devmount/sloth.css/docs/pages/getting-started/installation.md

 ---
 title: 'Installation - Sloth.css'
 description: Installation instructions and how to get started
-tags: cdn npm drop-in setup download
+tags: cdn npm pnpm drop-in setup download
 ---

 ## Installation

-You can load Sloth.css directly via CDN or by installing it manually or via NPM.
+You can load Sloth.css directly via CDN, install it manually or use a package manager.
 You can choose between 3 different variants according to your needs:

 1. `sloth.core.min.css`: Drop-in styling for semantic markup
 2. `sloth.util.min.css`: Utility classes for quick prototyping